ii/coredns/plugin/forward/README.md

 * **FROM** is the base domain to match for the request to be forwarded.
 * **TO...** are the destination endpoints to forward to.
-The **TO** syntax allows you to specify a protocol, `tls://9.9.9.9` or `dns://` for plain DNS.
+The **TO** syntax allows you to specify a protocol, `tls://9.9.9.9` or `dns://` (or no protocol) for plain DNS.
 The number of upstreams is limited to 15.

-Multiple upstreams are randomized (default policy) on first use.
+Multiple upstreams are randomized (see `policy`) on first use.
 When a healthy proxy returns an error during the exchange the next upstream in the list is tried.

 Extra knobs are available with an expanded syntax: